-To raise the large sum required the Parochial Church Council decided to apply to the Heritage Lottery Fund for support.
+To raise the large sum required the Parochial Church Council (PCC) decided to apply to the Heritage Lottery Fund for support.
 The application also included an activity plan aimed at improving access to, and appreciation of our church heritage.
 A grant of £55,600 (73% of the project costs) was awarded.
 Permission to start was received in January 2015.

 The repairs were carried out by A J Restoration Co Ltd under the direction of the project architect.
 The work also included sealing splits in the lead roof, fitting new drainpipes and making access to the roof safer.
-Heritage England also requested two newly carved panels to be placed in the frieze to show how it would have looked originally.
+Historic England also requested two newly carved panels to be placed in the frieze to show how it would have looked originally.
 These can be seen on the north face of the tower.
 Scaffolding went up in March and the work was completed by the end of July 2015.

 Overall the activity plan has been very successful in making the church building a place of heritage enjoyed by more people either in person or through the website.
 The PCC has appointed Terry as Church Heritage Representative and Charles Poole as his deputy and they will maintain the Quarter Day programme and activity plan in the years to come.